awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-simple-ad.md

 **Directory Creation**

-Amazon WorkSpaces completes the following tasks on your behalf:
+Workspaces completes the following tasks on your behalf:
-+ Creates an IAM role to allow the Amazon WorkSpaces service to create elastic network interfaces and list your Amazon WorkSpaces directories\.
++ Creates an IAM role to allow the Workspaces service to create elastic network interfaces and list your Workspaces directories\.
 This role has the name `workspaces_DefaultRole`\.
 + Sets up a Simple AD directory in the VPC that is used to store user and WorkSpace information\.
 The directory has an administrator account with the user name Administrator and the specified password\.
 + Creates two security groups, one for directory controllers and another for WorkSpaces in the directory\.